So, you’ve decided upon Microsoft 365 and the Azure cloud for your business. Congratulations. You’ve made a great choice.

 E3 and its advanced security features allow organizations to carefully balance which employees have access to perform which tasks, creating a streamlined, safe cloud environment.

-If you are not as worried about your security, consider some of the other features of E3 that you may miss out on with Business Premium.
+If you are not as worried about your security, consider some of the other features of Microsoft 365 E3 that you may miss out on with Microsoft 365 Business Premium.

 One big perk of E3 is the ability to access the Microsoft Office suite via a remote desktop, meaning you can deploy its productivity apps to shared computers in your company.